dsbowen/hemlock/docs_md/setup/mac.md

 $ git --version
 ```

-Finally, you will need a personal access token to initialize hemlock applications with the hemlock command line interface (more on this later).
+Finally, you will need a personal access token to initialize hemlock projects with hemlock-CLI.
 Create a token by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 When setting permissions (step 7), check 'repo'.
 Copy your token and store it somewhere accessible.
 For example, I store my token in a file named `github_token.txt`.

 Now that you have github, you may prefer to work in a git bash terminal, rather than the native mac terminal.
 Right click anywhere on your desktop and select 'Git Bash Here`.
 You should see a terminal window appear.